CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 What Are the Exemptions to the Lemon Law for Used Vehicles?

 The consumer protection provided by California Lemon Law is only available to car owners who use the vehicle for normal household purposes.
-The cars, SUVs, and pickup trucks must be titled to a personal individual, not a business.
+The cars, SUVs, and pickup trucks must be titled to an individual, not a business.
 The Lemon Law applies to vehicles purchased, financed, or leased from car dealers, but not private party sellers.

 Implied Warranty of Merchantability